 Skip to content

-How Can My UK Company Avoid Invasions of Privacy Through CCTV Cameras?
+How Can My Company Avoid Invasions of Privacy Through CCTV Cameras?

 Table of Contents

-As a UK business owner, you must protect your company property and staff, and most organisations choose to do so through a CCTV system.
-However, UK businesses must carefully act according to the General Data Protection Regulation (GDPR) and Data Protection Act.
-Any violation of the GDPR may result in a hefty fine from the Information Commissioner’s Office (ICO).
-This article will explain the GDPR rules for CCTV usage within UK businesses.
-This should help your company comply with the GDPR by deciding suitable locations for CCTV and helping implement the correct documentation.
+As a UK business owner, protecting your company property and staff is a priority, and many organisations rely on CCTV systems to do just that.
+However, UK businesses must use CCTV in line with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act.
+Any violation of data protection legislation may result in a hefty fine from the Information Commissioner’s Office (ICO)

 Why Does the GDPR Apply to CCTV Use?